pricefx/pfxprobe/README.md

-# PfxNarc
+# pfxprobe
-**pfxnarc** is a command line tool that is designed to scan a PriceFx configuration codebase and report commonly known malpractices recommended improvements.
+**pfxprobe** is a command line tool that is designed to scan a PriceFx configuration codebase and report commonly known malpractices recommended improvements.
 It is based loosely on [CodeClimate](https://github.com/codeclimate/codeclimate).

 This tool will search for issues in the provided directories and generate a *codeclimate.json* report which can then